bjsi/vibe-controller/README.md

 npm install

 # Start the development server
-npm run electron:dev
+npm run dev:all
 ```

-This will start both the Vite development server and Electron app, allowing you to see your changes in real-time.
+This will start both the Vite development server and the backend server, allowing you to see your changes in real-time.

 ### Building for Production